This HTML version of

 corrs = np.correlate(close, close, mode='same')

 With mode=’same’, the result has the same length as close, corresponding to lags from −N/2 to N/2−1.
 The gray line in Figure 8.8 shows the result.
 Except at lag=0, there are no peaks, so there is no apparent periodic behavior in this signal.
-However, the autocorrelation function drops off slowly, suggesting that this signal resembles pink noise, as we saw in Section 5.3.
+However, the autocorrelation function drops off slowly, suggesting that this signal resembled pink noise, as we saw in Section 5.3.

-To compute autocorrelation using convolution, we have to zero-pad the signal to double the length.
+To compute autocorrelation using convolution, have to zero-pad the signal to double the length.
 This trick is necessary because the FFT is based on the assumption that the signal is periodic; that is, that it wraps around from the end to the beginning.
 With time-series data like this, that assumption is invalid.
 Adding zeros, and then trimming the results, removes the bogus values.

 In order to cancel that effect, we reverse the direction of the